Oscar Gonzalez Player Props: Guardians vs. Mariners

 |Games w/1+ RBI

-- Mariners pitchers combined to give up 186 total home runs at a rate of 1.1 per game (24th in the league).
+- The Mariners rank 11th in baseball in home runs allowed (six total, 0.8 per game).

-- The Mariners are sending Gilbert (0-1) to make his second start of the season.
+- The Mariners are sending Gonzales (0-0) to the mound to make his second start of the season.

-- His most recent time out was on Sunday against the Cleveland Guardians, when the righty tossed six innings, surrendering one earned run while giving up four hits.
+- In his last appearance on Sunday, the left-hander threw five innings against the Cleveland Guardians, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.